top of page

 Stephie Clement began dancing with Floyd Ward at the age of 3.
 She started competing at age 7, and continued to be a part of the Tap, Rhythm Tap, Jazz, Clogging, and Hip Hop Ensembles on the elite teams through her senior year of high school.
 Stephie received countless awards throughout her competition career, including a specialty judges award for rhythm, as well as being recognized several times as a Youth Dance Ambassador for Dance Troupe, Inc. Stephie began choreographing solos and duets for herself and others at the age of 16, and has remained on staff with us as a part time choreographer and substitute teacher ever since.
 Stephie graduated from James Madison University in December of 2013 where she received a Bachelor of Arts in Communication Studies with a minor in Religious Studies.
 She also took ballet, modern, and West African dance during her time at JMU.
 Stephie came on staff with Floyd Ward School of Dance full time in the spring of 2014.
 Stephie took over the Hip Hop competitive team and has grown the department from one team to one or more teams at each age level.
 She loves dance, but loves her students more, and enjoys watching them learn and grown in dance and beyond.

 Jill Graybill, Artistic Director, has been teaching on the faculty at Floyd Ward since 1976.
-Mrs. Graybill teaches ballet, tap, jazz, lyrical, and clogging.
-She is currently the instructor for Bitty Tap, Preteen Tap, Preteen Jazz/Lyrical, and Teen Tap Ensembles.
+Mrs. Graybill teaches ballet, tap, jazz, lyrical and clogging.
+She is currently co-instructor for Preteen Tap, Preteen Jazz/Lyrical, and Tween Jazz/Lyrical Ensembles.
 Jill holds a Bachelor of Science in Physical Education from Westhampton College/ University of Richmond.
 She trained under Floyd Ward, Frances Wessels, Mildred Harper, and Luis Felicia.
 Jill has been dancing since the age of four and continued her dance training through college, performing and choreographing for the University of Richmond’s Senior Orchesis.
 Mrs. Graybill was honored with the Presidential Citation from the Governor’s School of Virginia, recognizing her as one of Virginia’s outstanding educators of 1995.
 She has choreographed numerous winning routines for Dance Troupe Inc., Dance Makers Inc., Star Talent Productions, Celebration Talent, Boogie Fever, JUMP, WCTE, Ultimate Starz, and Showstopper regional and national competitions..
 In 2018, “Ms Jill” was honored to be recognized for her 40 years of service working with dedicated owners, professional teaching staff, and the many talented students of Floyd Ward School of Dance.

 Kirsten Schultz is a graduate from Radford University.
 She holds a Bachelor of Arts in Dance with a minor in Vocal Performance.
 Kirsten began studying dance at an early age.
 During her time at Floyd Ward, she was a part of the Jazz, Ballet, Modern, Pointe, and Tap Ensembles.
 During this time, she received a scholarship award in modern dance from Floyd Ward and was recognized as a Youth Dance Ambassador for Dance Troupe Inc.